ShaileshRawat1403/sans_serif_sentiments/think-tank/README.md

             * **The Nuance:** This structured argument provides a clear, compelling case for investment.
 It logically guides potential investors through the opportunity, strategy, and expected returns, building confidence.
         2.  **Scientific Paper (Research Findings):** Starts with a hypothesis, details the methodology, presents raw data in tables/graphs, discusses interpretation of results, and concludes whether the hypothesis is supported, including limitations.
             * **The Nuance:** This structured argument demonstrates scientific rigor and transparency.
 It allows the scientific community to replicate the research and validate the findings, contributing to collective knowledge.
-        3.  **Legal Brief (Case Argument):** Presents the legal question, outlines the relevant laws (premises), details the facts of the case (evidence), applies the law to the facts, and concludes with the desired judgment.
+        3.  **Legal Brief (Case Law):** Presents the legal question, outlines the relevant laws (premises), details the facts of the case (evidence), applies the law to the facts, and concludes with the desired judgment.
             * **The Nuance:** This structured argument systematically builds a legal case.
 It guides the court through the legal reasoning and factual basis for the desired outcome, aiming for a favorable ruling.
         4.  **Technical Report (Solution Recommendation):** Explains a technical problem, outlines various potential solutions, evaluates each solution based on predefined criteria (cost, feasibility, impact), and recommends the optimal one with justification.
             * **The Nuance:** This structured argument provides clear, data-driven recommendations for complex technical issues.
 It enables stakeholders to understand the rationale behind the chosen solution.